 Intralesional injections are injected into scar tissues (keloid and hypertrophic scars) to reduce the size and growth of the tissues.

 Derma roller is an instrument that has multiple tiny needles of 1-1.5mm length when this procedure is done; the needles try to create multiple micro injections to the top layer of the skin.
-It can be also done along with PRP or other serums.

 Laser Resurfacing is an advanced technique where light beams are pulsated into the skin to combat wrinkles and scars.